 We’ve made some video guides to help you choose the best room size for your needs, and our experienced team is available by phone, online or in store if you’d like some personalised advice on how much space you’ll need for however much you intend to store.

 Safestore self storage in Plymouth

 Our Plymouth store has storage rooms of all sizes, and they’re all indoors to keep your belongings clean, safe and dry.
 Our lockers are great for student storage, or for keeping excess household goods like gardening equipment, camping gear or Christmas decorations to reduce clutter at home.
 Our larger rooms can store anything, including the entire contents of your home if you’re moving house or renovating, or all of your business stock, tools and equipment.

-You can come and go as you like during our extensive opening hours; we operate a keyfob entry system at this store, and you’ll be the only person who can access your room.
+You can come and go as you like during opening hours; we operate a keyfob entry system at this store, and you’ll be the only person who can access your room.
 There’s a carpark for our customers, and some of our rooms have drive up access and loading bays, ideal for larger loads.

 Plymouth is a port city with a history dating back to the Bronze Age.
 It’s where the Pilgrim Fathers boarded the Mayflower to set forth on their journey to the New World; it was also home to Scott of the Antarctic, Charles Darwin, and Sir Frances Drake, so it has certainly seen its fair share of adventurers in the past.